f3d-app/f3d/doc/user/03-OPTIONS.md

 When loading a statefile (`--load-statefile`/`load_statefile`), the `{n}` variable resolves to the most recent existing file, instead of the next available one used when saving.
 This means that, with the default `{n}` template, saving then loading a statefile round-trips to the same file.

-## HDRI Caches
+## Caches

 When using HDRI related options, F3D will create and use a cache directory to store related data in order to speed up rendering.

+F3D also stores the geometry of the last closed interactive window in a `window.json` cache file, in the same directory, so that it can be restored on the next start, see `--resolution` and `--position`.

-These cache files can be safely removed at the cost of recomputing them on next use.
+These cache files can be safely removed, at the cost of recomputing the HDRI data on next use and of losing the remembered window geometry.

 The cache directory location is as follows, in order, using the first defined environment variables: